Nisporeni Central Stadium

-The Nisporeni Central Stadium (Centru de Tineret și Sport Nisporeni) is a football stadium in Moldova built in 2021.
+The Nisporeni Central Stadium (Stadionul Central Nisporeni), also known as Centru de Tineret și Sport Nisporeni, is a football stadium in Moldova built in 2021.
 It is based in the city of Nisporeni.
-It is serves as the home ground for Dacia Buiucani of the Moldovan Liga.
+It is serves as the home ground for Dacia Buiucani and Real Sireți of the Moldovan Liga.

 In 2015 it was announced that another stadium would be built.
 Construction started in 2017, at a cost of 80 million MDL.

 The venue hosted the 2021–22 Moldovan Cup final.